bptlab/mantichor-tezos/tezos-adapter/README.md

 - `npm run lint` - runs the linter
 - `npm run test` - runs the test suites

+#### Testing

+Tests can be run with: `npm run test`.
+This results in a testing result and coverage report printed to the CLI.

+The test suite is [Jest](https://jestjs.io/).
+As much adapter internal functionalities as should be tested.
+A mock Blockchain is not implemented yet.

 ### Using Docker

 ```bash